GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 <figure>
 <img src="External-images/osmc-interface.jpg"
-alt="Figure 9.
+alt="Figure 11.
 Screenshots of the Original Scraper Mass Calculator interface.
 Top: example of batch processing from a CSV file with a table of introduced data and its predictions.
 Bottom: individual introduction of data to calculate a scraper original mass." />
-<figcaption aria-hidden="true">Figure 9.
+<figcaption aria-hidden="true">Figure 11.
 Screenshots of the Original
 Scraper Mass Calculator interface.
 Top: example of batch processing from a CSV file with a table of introduced data and its predictions.
 Bottom: individual introduction of data to calculate a scraper original mass.</figcaption>
 </figure>

-The current version of the OSMC allows the user to individually make estimations of original scraper mass or to process large amounts of data.
+The current version of the OSMC allows the user to individually make estimations of original scraper mass or to batch process large amounts of data.
 Individual estimations can be done by manually entering data of each scraper at their corresponding spots and pressing the “Calculate original mass” button.
 Processing of files with multiple entries requires uploading a CSV file containing the data and with correct names